LGBTQ adoption and parenting in Australia: Assisted reproduction and surrogacy

 Assisted Reproductive Technology (ART) and surrogacy comes under the jurisdiction of states and territories in Australia so national legislation cannot be used to no its practice.
 ART services (which include but are not limited to In Vitro Fertilization and artificial insemination) and other reproductive technologies are legal in all states and territories (see LGBT rights in Australia for more).
 Western Australia is the only state that bans altruistic surrogacy for singles and same-sex couples.

-Commercial surrogacy and related advertising remains illegal in all states and territories except for the Northern Territory where there are no laws or regulations regarding surrogacy arrangements.
-Altruistic surrogacy, where the surrogate receives no financial reward for her pregnancy or the relinquishment of the child, is legal in all states and territories, though in Western Australia it is reserved for opposite-sex couples.
-South Australia was the most recent state to allow same-sex couples the right to altruistic surrogacy (see LGBT rights in South Australia for more).
+Commercial surrogacy and related advertising remains illegal in all of Australia, regardless.
+Altruistic surrogacy, where the surrogate receives no financial reward for her pregnancy or the relinquishment of the child, is legal in all of Australia, though in Western Australia it is reserved for opposite-sex couples only.
+South Australia and the Northern Territory recently legally allowed same-sex couples the right to altruistic surrogacy arrangements by legislation (see LGBT rights in South Australia for more).
 With altruistic surrogacy, only expenses related to the pregnancy and birth are paid by the intended parents such as medical expenses, maternity clothing, and other related expenses.